-- Avoid using fabric conditioners on your clean washing, they contain animal fat and this is a great breeding ground for mould.
+- Avoid using fabric conditioners on your clean washing, they contain animal fat, which is an excellent breeding ground for mould.

-- If you are making your own smelly washer cleaner at home, please be aware never to mix vinegar and bleach at any time as this will cause toxic fumes to be released.
+- If you are making a DIY, smelly washer cleaner at home, please be aware never to mix vinegar and bleach at any time as this will cause toxic fumes to be released.

 Frequently asked questions

-The best way to keep your washing machine clean is to regularly run it empty on the hottest load.
+The best way to keep your washing machine clean is to run it empty on the hottest load regularly.
 If you feel you’ve let your washing machine get into a bit of a grubby state, try either the bleach method as above or one cup of baking soda to two cups of vinegar on an empty load.

-If your top load washing machine smells of stagnant water, it may be due to a build-up of detergent which is not allowing the water to drain properly, resulting in a musty dirty water smell caused by a build-up of mould or mildew.
+If your top load washing machine smells of stagnant water, it may be due to a build-up of detergent, which is not allowing the water to drain correctly, resulting in a musty, dirty water smell caused by a build-up of mould or mildew.

 If this does not cure the problem seek professional advice.

 Keeping your washing machine clean prevents any build-up of bacteria.
-I would recommend you run the machine empty on it’s hottest wash at least once a month to avoid mould and mildew build-up and to keep the washing machine odour free.
+I would recommend you run the machine empty on it’s hottest wash at least once a month to avoid mould and mildew build-up and to keep the washing machine odor-free.

 Help my washing machine stinks!
-There are many reasons your machine may smell, bad plumbing, mould, mildew or badly draining water can all make a washing machine smell rank, try any of the tips in this post and if it persists consult a good plumber.
+There are many reasons your machine may smell; lousy plumbing, mould, mildew, or poorly draining water can all make a washing machine smell rank.
+Try any of the tips in this post, and if it persists, consult a good plumber.

 The instructions listed in this post are all suitable to clean a front loading washing machine and designed to help you get the smell out of your washing machine.